Negotiating New or Amending a CSA

 Valuation of Reserve Release

-This produces a clear view of:
+This produces a clear, actionable view of:

 • Total value available